Arranging your visit

 Identification and request of additional material on the day

-- Archive material should be acclimatised for 24 hours.
-Visitors are encouraged to make another visit to examine additional material.
-If that is not possible, material may be retrieved from the store at the duty supervisor's discretion, if it is a temperate dry day and a member of staff is available to retrieve it.
+- Visitors are encouraged to make another visit to examine additional material.
+If possible, material may be retrieved from the store at the duty supervisor's discretion.

 Refreshment and lunch breaks